arthurramires/arthurramires/README.md

 Bachelor in Systems Analysis and Development and back-end developer;

-🪐 18-years-old; from brazil.
+🪐 20-years-old; from brazil.

-🦾 Currently working as a Fullstack Developer in Gestor Food/MT
+🦾 Currently working as a Backend Developer in Before TI/MS

-👩🏻‍💻 currently learning react, node.js and machine learning.
+👩🏻‍💻 currently learning php, react, node.js and machine learning.

 💬 you can talk to me if you need help or sugestion.